goksinenki/python-cisco-auto-configuration/README.md

 That's a Cisco switch management program that allow technicians to manage Cisco Switch ports without login directly to switches and without any CLI commands.

+You can manage you network switches with a user friendly menu and execute any SSH commands to manage the switches.

+In our example:

+You can find free switch ports (0 packets), you can change the vlan id or port configuration for allowed switches...etc

+By the way, anyone can manage the switches and critical devices without SSH permissions also there is no way to make mistake :)

 INSTALLATION (Windows/Linux)

 Installation